-Dental and vision insurance is optional. [†]Criminal background check fees may be assessed as applicable. ††Malware Fee is a per instance charge.
+\\ Dental and vision insurance is optional. ††Malware Fee is a per instance charge.

 Decelerated / Special Students failing to make progress with their original class by virtue of failing Step 1 or Step II must register as Special students to be eligible for sponsorship by the institution for the examination.
 The student is also responsible for applicable tuition & fees based on courses taken.
 National Board charges will also be applied for repeated mini board examinations.